-Based in Singapore with an established track record of more than 35 years, our established wholly-owned subsidiary, SMC Industrial Pte.
-Ltd. (“SMCI”), is committed to offer recovery and recycling solutions and services to our customers to address the increasing concerns about waste generation, in particular, electronic and lithium-ion battery waste.
+Based in Singapore with an established track record of more than 25 years, SMCI is committed to offering recovery and recycling solutions and services to our customers to address increasing concerns about waste generation, in particular, electronic and lithium-ion battery waste.

 With a continual focus on improving our process and technology to make recycling both convenient and affordable, we are focused on ensuring waste is recycled and integrated back into the supply chain, where it belongs.

-One of our key waste management services is 'battery recycling’ which the recycling process typically begins with the receipt of one of the following waste sources:
+One of our key e-waste management services is ‘battery recycling’ where the recycling process typically begins with the receipt of one of the following waste sources:

-- discarded electrical or electronic equipment (“e-waste”) such as spent lithium-ion battery from portable devices;
+1. discarded electrical or electronic equipment such as spent lithium-ion batteries from portable devices;

-- battery manufacturing waste generated by manufacturer(s) that made battery for electric vehicles / energy storage systems; and
+2. battery manufacturing waste generated by manufacturer(s) that made battery for electric vehicles/energy storage systems; and

 ACCREDITATIONS